How To Keep A Shed Tidy

 The problem can easily be resolved with some useful shed accessories.

 Garden tools can come in all shapes, most of the awkward variety, an odd-shaped kit that just won’t behave if you want to stand it up or lean against the side of the shed.
 Try as you might, they end up perched precariously or piled on top of each other untidily.

-A tool rack is ideal to hold anything from rakes and forks to shovels and strimmers, all neatly in place, fixed or with wheels, they can prove exceptionally useful.
+A shed tool rack is ideal to hold anything from rakes and forks to shovels and strimmers, all neatly in place, fixed or with wheels, they can prove exceptionally useful.
 The tools won't then fall over, and you won't either with the chance or both injuring yourself and damaging the item in question.

-Shelving is, of course, another useful addition to any shed.
-Manufacturers such as Suncast make easily fitted shelves that can hold up to 45kg (100lbs).
+Shelving is, of course, another useful addition.
+Manufacturers such as Suncast sheds make easily fitted shelves that can hold up to 45kg (100lbs).
 But even shelving needs to be organized, so why not place the items that you use the most within easy reach and those that are not so commonly called upon higher up.
 Any heavy tools and equipment are probably best at lower levels so that they can be easily picked up or topple on top of anyone.